yinzheng-zhong/TFGen/README.rst

     from tfgen import TFGen
     tfgen = TFGen(ec, window_size=500)

 Now we load the data for feature generation.
+Make sure the data are already in chronological order.
 Each case needs to end with EOT marking, and it needs to generate be placed under each attribute.
 Without EOT, the TET will keep growing.
 Something like this:

 .. list-table:: Example of input data.